hadronized/luminance/README.md

 # What are the prerequisites?

-In order to use `luminance`, you need two things:
+In order to use `luminance`, you need several prerequisites to be fulfilled:

+1. a library to setup an **OpenGL** context.
-1. a decent **OpenGL 4.5** implementation ;
+2. a decent **OpenGL 4.5** implementation ;
-2. support for **GL_ARB_bindless_texture** ;
+3. support for **GL_ARB_bindless_texture** ;
-4. a library to setup an **OpenGL** context.

-`luminance` does not provide point `4.` because it’s important that he not depend on windowing libraries so that end-users can use whatever they like.
+`luminance` does not provide point `1.` because it’s important that he not depend on windowing libraries so that end-users can use whatever they like.
 Furthermore, such libraries typically implement windowing and events features, which have nothing to do with our initial purposes.
+However, a few packages might come up, like `luminance-glfw` if such libraries are judged useful.

+## Important point about OpenGL compatibility

+Recently, a lot of people asked whether older version of **OpenGL** are planned to be supported.
+Even though I decided not to support them, I’ve changed my mind.
+A support for **OpenGL 3.2+** might be planned as well as a version for **OpenGL ES**.
+The specification is yet to set but it will eventually be a thing.

 # How to dig in?

 `luminance` is written to be fairly simple.
-The documentation – on hackage – will be very transparent about what the library does and several articles and wikis will appear shortly after the initial release.
+The documentation – on hackage – is very transparent about what the library does and several articles will appear as the development goes on.
 Keep tuned!